cp-algorithms/cp-algorithms/src/geometry/convex_hull_trick.md

 This approach is useful when queries of adding linear functions are monotone in terms of $k$ or if we work offline, i.e. we may firstly add all linear functions and answer queries afterwards.
 So we cannot solve the cities/gasoline problems using this way.
 That would require handling online queries.
 When it comes to deal with online queries however, things will go tough and one will have to use some kind of set data structure to implement a proper convex hull.
 Online approach will however not be considered in this article due to its hardness and because second approach (which is Li Chao tree) allows to solve the problem way more simply.
 Worth mentioning that one can still use this approach online without complications by square-root-decomposition.
 That is, rebuild convex hull from scratch each $\sqrt n$ new lines.

-To implement this approach one should begin with some wrap for points class, here we suggest to use C++ complex number type.
+To implement this approach one should begin with some geometric utility functions, here we suggest to use the C++ complex number type.

 ```cpp
 typedef int ftype;